 A famous picnic spot in Pune, Bund Garden is surrounded by lush greenery wherein you can spend some peaceful time with your loved ones.
 The chirping sound of the birds in this garden is a true delight for the bird lovers.
 You can also enjoy boating in the lake.
 The striking views of this garden and the awesome ambiance makes this place a sought-after visit.

 Location: Sangamvadi, Pune, Maharashtra

 One of the key attractions of the city of Pune is the Shaniwar Wada that belongs to the 18th century.
 This fort came into limelight in the year 1732 and has served as the seat of Peshwas and prime ministers that belong to the Maratha Empire.
 To experience the prestige of Maratha architecture united with outstanding views of the Sahyadris, this fort is a must place to be included in your bucket list.

 Which of these places to visit in Pune in summer do you want to add to your bucket list?
 Pack your bags and get set to plan a hassle-free vacation to Maharashtra.
 Just make sure you visit all these places that are sectioned in proper manner.
 The quaint city is a heaven for foodies and history buffs.
 Take your time to explore all these attractions.

-A. Mahabaleshwar, Alibaug, Panchgani, Lonavala, Aurangabad and Nasik are some of the prominent tourist places to visit near Pune where you can enjoy a 2-day trip.
+Mahabaleshwar, Alibaug, Panchgani, Lonavala, Aurangabad and Nasik are some of the prominent tourist places to visit near Pune where you can enjoy a 2-day trip.

-A. Pune is famous for food and shopping.
-There are many historical sites in pune that also makes this place one of the most important cities in India.
+Pune is famous for its natural beauty, food and shopping hubs.
+Moreover, there are many historical sites in Pune that also make this place one of the most-visited cities in India.

-A. Lonavala is about 68 km from Pune and one of the best ways to reach the hill station is board a train from Pune.
+Lonavala is about 68 km from Pune and one of the best ways to reach the hill station is to board a train from Pune.

 Looking To Book An International Holiday?